Click HERE to download the George River Internship Application (GRI)

 - Provide experience at fisheries assessment projects (not just weirs)

 Students applying to participate in the internship should be highly motivated individuals who are interested in learning more about the area’s natural resources.
 Students will be involved in assisting biologists with counting salmon, sampling fish for biological data, collecting habitat information, and completing a curriculum of learning activities ranging from fish dissections to analyzing fisheries data.
 Students will spend seven days at the remote field camps of the George River as well as the George River Weir.
-Students will spend 5 days floating the George River as well setting up 5 more stations along the way.
+Students will spend 5 days floating the George River as well as setting up 5 more stations along the way.
 The interns’ travel to and from the project site and room and board will be paid.
 The intern will also receive a $500 stipend after successful completion of the program.
 Interns must complete the written curriculum before the stipend will be paid.
-Also High School Students can earn 0.5 credit in River Systems Ecology.
+Also, High School Students can earn 0.5 credit in River Systems Ecology.

 - Participants must be between 14-19 years of age